Arul-Priyanka/product-catalogue-filters/README.md

-Here’s a ready-to-use README content for your **Product Catalog — Teal & Navy Theme** project:

----

-# Product Catalog — Teal & Navy Theme
+# Product Catalog with filters

 ## Overview